gkhanh/my-first-pretrained-llm/README.md

 # KhanhLLM: Building my first Language Model

-## 🏰 The Core Philosophy ("Lego Castle" Architecture)
+## The Core Philosophy

 I developed the framework for this training efficiency using a **"Lego Castle" metaphor**, building a massive structure on a compact foundation by only constructing what is necessary, when it is necessary, i brainstorm my idea first, then rephrase this readme using AI to make my idea clearer, by asking AI how to train a LLM and use a metaphor to help me easier to understand the whole concept.

 Here is how my core ideas translate into the AI terminology used in this project:

-### 1. "The Hidden Rooms"
+### Idea 1:
-> *Idea: "When user want to see the castle i only show the front face... unless they specify... then they can only see those things."*
+> *"When user want to see the castle i only show the front face... unless they specify... then they can only see those things."*

 *   **Implementation:** **Sparse Mixture-of-Experts (MoE)**
 *   **How it works:** Instead of activating the entire brain for every word, the model uses a "Router" to select only the top 2 experts (specific rooms) out of 8 to handle the current token.
 *   **Research Paper:** [Shazeer et al., 2017 - Outrageously Large Neural Networks](https://arxiv.org/abs/1701.06538)

-### 2. "Temporary Walls"
+### Idea 2
-> *Idea: "When showing the castle don't keep every temporary wall only rebuild if needed."*
+> *"When showing the castle don't keep every temporary wall only rebuild if needed."*

 *   **Implementation:** **Activation Checkpointing**
 *   **How it works:** Instead of storing all intermediate calculations ("temporary walls") in memory, we delete them to save massive space ("ignoring gravity") and strictly rebuild (recompute) them only when needed during the backward pass.
 *   **Reference:** [Chen et al., 2016 - Training Deep Nets with Sublinear Memory Cost](https://arxiv.org/abs/1604.06174)

-### 3. "The Shelf"
+### Idea 3
-> *Idea: "Build certain type/parts of the castle first, then temporary store in the shelf... then assemble them together."*
+> *"Build certain type/parts of the castle first, then temporary store in the shelf... then assemble them together."*

 *   **Implementation:** **Gradient Accumulation**
 *   **The Metaphor:** Imagine you want to build a huge wall, but your hands are small (Low VRAM).
 If you place one Lego brick at a time, the wall might be crooked.
     *   **Normal Way:** Pick up 1 brick, place it, repeat.
 (Unstable, crooked wall).
-    *   **Gradient Accumulation:** Pick up 1 brick, put it in a bucket ("The Shelf").
+    *   **Gradient Accumulation:** Pick up 2 brick, put it in a bucket ("The Shelf").
 Repeat 64 times.
 Then, take the full bucket and place 64 bricks at once.
 *   **Result:** You simulate having "Giant Hands" (Large Batch Size) even though you only have small hands.
 This makes the training stable and the wall straight.

-### 4. "The Upside-Down Pyramid"
+### Idea 4
-> *Idea: "Build small foundation then build up like upside down pyramid."*
+> *"Build small foundation then build up like upside down pyramid."*

 *   **Implementation:** **8-Bit Quantized Optimization**
 *   **How it works:** By using `AdamW8bit`, we compress the "foundation" (optimizer states) by 75%.
 This allows a consumer-grade GPU (small foundation) to support a massive 692-million parameter model (upside-down pyramid).